wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-implicit.md

 ## Okta ASP.NET 4.x Web API Quickstart

+If you want a full, working example, head over to the [ASP.NET web API example](https://github.com/oktadeveloper/okta-aspnet-webapi-example) repository and follow the instructions in that readme.
+// TODO: create/update the test project

 ### Create a new Web API project

 If you don't already have a Web API project, create a new ASP.NET (.NET Framework) project and choose the Web API template.
 Choose **No Authentication**.